md-jakir/k3s-aws-api-deployment/k3s-setup/ansible_ec2/README.md

       IdentityFile ~/.ssh/aws_ec2_key
       ForwardAgent yes

 To use the SSH agent need to install the SSH agent on the local machine.
+I generated a public key from the bastion host in the Ubuntu user home directory's .ssh folder and then I added the id_ras.pub key as an authorized key in all EC2 instances placed in the private subnet.